 “King of the Blues,” B.B.
 King

 I enjoy spending time with my husband and three sons, as well as reading, writing, traveling, and singing.
 I started singing with local bands when I was about eleven, and I’ve done a lot of recording, as well.
-Mr. (Kevin) Hawke and I still write and record music fairly frequently, and play out on occasion.
+Mr. (Kevin) Hawke and I still write and record music fairly frequently, and play out for actual audiences on occasion.

 If you have any questions or comments (or find any broken links or typos on the site), please e-mail me at mrshawke(at)gmail.com or use my contact form. :)